 I spoke to Dean on Friday and he was to get back to me but did not before the weekend.
 Unlike Mben and myself the casino reps do not work weekends.
 I intend to get a hold of him late tonight which will be the beginning of his day.

-The whole thought behind my post is as follows: when we sent payments in the past it worked this way...a player cashes out $145 we then take out our $45 wire fee and the player will receive $100...but then some regulations with the banks cam into play and they started taking off $20 so when we sent the payment the player will be $20 short...we have sorted this issue by adding the $20 to the wire trasnfer so when our banks deduct the $20 our players do not take the knock...we as the casino take the knock instead...this is the compromise we make for our wonderful players at Raging Bull.
+Dean - This means that RBC's bank wire costs the casino $65 per payout..that is absurdly high and almost idiotic that RBC would still be doing business with this bank any longer.The whole thought behind my post is as follows: when we sent payments in the past it worked this way...a player cashes out $145 we then take out our $45 wire fee and the player will receive $100...but then some regulations with the banks cam into play and they started taking off $20 so when we sent the payment the player will be $20 short...we have sorted this issue by adding the $20 to the wire trasnfer so when our banks deduct the $20 our players do not take the knock...we as the casino take the knock instead...this is the compromise we make for our wonderful players at Raging Bull.

-Well, my concern is they can just add random fee's?
+I completely agree....the added fees and also the change added to the charge on my VISA card with each transaction should be straightforward.Well, my concern is they can just add random fee's?
 Like I stated, my receipts I get say one thing, and then I check my bank and what is taken out, isn't what the receipt says.
 That said, for all that you try to do for us

-I hear you @Mben but RBC was not upfront about this to players, even when brought to their attention, they said it was my bank who charged the fee.I was going to throw my 2 cents in the other day but decided against it only because Sookie was handling it.
+I hear you @Mben but RBC was not upfront about this to players, even when brought to their attention, they said it was my bank who charged the fee.I was going to throw my 2 cents in the other day but decide against it only because Sookie was handling it.
 This is part of what I was going to say though.
 It is what I knew casinos had to deal with when teaming up with processors or banks.
 It is not that easy for them.